 As with any professional educator preparation program, the regulations and policies pertaining to student teaching are continually evolving due to the dynamic nature of professional organizations, legislation, and licensure.
 General regulations and policies that govern undergraduate and graduate internships may come from local public school district partners and the UNC-Chapel Hill School of Education.
-Questions regarding the undergraduate and graduate internships may be directed to the Assistant Dean of Educator Preparation and Accreditation, located in the Office of Student Affairs in Peabody 103.
+Questions regarding the undergraduate and graduate internships may be directed to the MAT Program Director and the Assistant Dean of Educator Preparation and Accreditation, located in the Office of Student Affairs in Peabody 103.